 Figuring out what content to put on your website.

 Needing to make changes and not knowing how.

 Hey friend.
 I'm glad you've stopped by my digital front porch.

-I specialize in helping farmers, ranchers and rural small town entrepreneurs learn to build better websites for their small businesses.
+I specialize in teaching small town entrepreneurs how to build better websites for their small businesses.

 Whether you're ready to build a brand new website or you just want to learn to make the one you have right now better, I can help.